microsoft/azure-maven-plugins/azure-webapp-maven-plugin/README.md

 <a name="goals"></a>
 ## Goals

-The Maven Plugin for Azure Web Apps has only one goal: `azure-webapp:deploy`.
+The Maven Plugin for Azure App Service Web Apps has only one goal: `azure-webapp:deploy`.

 Goal | Description
 --- | ---